 Try to find another solution first

 If none of those solutions work, you can always try a restart or a soft reset (hold down the Power and Volume Up buttons until the screen turns off), which won’t delete all your data.
-If you have exhausted all troubleshooting and need to reset Android, keep reading.
+In the case you have exhausted all troubleshooting and need to reset Android, keep reading.